solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 * vote 3: 0, 1, 2, 3

-Then crash, lose data, restart, and submit vote
+Then crash, lose data for vote 3, restart, and submit vote

-* vote 5: 0, 1, 2, 5
+* vote 5: 0, 1, 5

 Which would generate two votes that can be slashed, even though they may be for non-conflicting forks.